HannahHealyQCA/1701QCA-Assessment2/index.md

 https://mymodernmet.com/joshua-smith-miniaturist-urban-scale-models/*

 ![Image](relatedproject4.jpg)
+(This is an image of Smith's impressive miniatures that depict abandoned locations.)

 Joshua Smith is a South Australian miniaturist and former stencil artist.
 Smith's miniature work mainly focuses on the ofte overlooked aspects of the urban landscape.
 Smith depicts things like graffiti, abandoned locations, rust and decay.
 In his own words Smith states, "The works I create are of buildings long forgotten and soon to be demolished.
 I capture their current state of a once thriving but long forgotten space.”
 Smith works on a 1:20 scale and uses everyday materials such as MDF, cardboard, and plastic.

 This project is similar to mine as it is also created in a miniature scale. they are alos related as I will be using everday materials aswell.
 Within my scene I also want to add a sense of a forgotten space by using retro themed furniature and creating a dated almost abandoned look.
 This artist has inspired me to expand the narrative further by adding more small details that develop the realness of the scene and incorporating an old vintage feel.
 This project is also related to mine as he uses recycled materials.
 Consequently, this has shown me the amazing masterpieces you can make with everyday object which helped me realise making my project aesthetically pleasing and detailed is feasible.

 ### Related project 5 ###